Vidarious/Expired_Curator_2/resource/lib/session/doc/README.md

 ```

 The Encode method allows you to encrypt data.
 This is a one way encryption using the site salt you set in the configuration.
 This data cannot be decrypted.
 This means that data you send to Encode will be lost but can be used for comparison later.

+**TIP**
+>While this method may not be the absolute best for encrypting user passwords, its a start.
+NEVER store a users password in plain text.
+Encrypt it then store it.
+A password should never need to be decrypted.
+Just compare a users password attempt with the encrypted password - if its a match, grant access.

 ```php
 $encryptedData = $mySessionObject->Encode('Private Data');